syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 ### Set header to the picker

-The picker control allows you to the define header text by setting the `SfPicker.HeaderText`, and enable SfPicker header by setting `SfPicker.ShowHeader` property to true.
+The Xamarin Picker control allows you to the define header text by setting the `SfPicker.HeaderText`, and enable SfPicker header by setting `SfPicker.ShowHeader` property to true.
 Default value of `SfPicker.ShowHeader` is true.

 {% tabs %}
 {% highlight xaml %}